 - Has the medication been taken in larger amounts, or over longer periods of time than intended?

-- Have attempts to stop on your own have been unsuccessful?
+- Have attempted to stop on your own been unsuccessful?

 - Are there cravings or strong urges to use?

 - Is there continued use despite negative social, financial, emotional or physical consequences?

 There has been an increasing amount of prescriptions written for benzodiazepines.
 Data from the U.S. Centers for Disease Control and Prevention in 2016 (CDC) reveal Xanax, a popular benzo, was consistently in the top 10 substances involved in overdose deaths.

 Unfortunately, the numbers also show how few people actually get the help they need.
 Overall around less than 10% of the people needing treatment are able to benefit from quality detox followed by a long-term treatment program to address their substance use, as well as the underlying factors.

 Benzodiazepine withdrawal can also be dangerous.
 If you are trying to gain freedom from active addiction, you may need to go through withdrawal before you achieve sobriety.
 Learn more about benzodiazepine withdrawal and how it can be treated.

 Benzodiazepine is a class of drugs that act as a depressant.
 Most of the popular benzo’s were initially developed for use in the United States, in the 1980s, for the treatment of anxiety and sleep disorders.
 They were developed to address these issues without the harmful side effects of the traditional barbiturates of the time.
 Some other commonly prescribed benzodiazepines include diazepam (Valium) and clonazepam (Klonopin).